antoniomika/sish/README.md

       --https-port-override int                     The port to use for https command output.
 This does not effect ports used for connecting, it's for cosmetic use only
       --idle-connection                             Enable connection idle timeouts for reads and writes (default true) --idle-connection-timeout duration            Duration to wait for activity before closing a connection for all reads and writes (default 5s)
+      --localhost-as-all                            Enable forcing localhost to mean all interfaces for tcp listeners (default true)
       --log-to-client                               Enable logging HTTP and TCP requests to the client --ping-client                                 Send ping requests to the underlying SSH client.
                                                     This is useful to ensure that SSH connections are kept open or close cleanly (default true)